kennywall/import-test/_posts/2009-02-27-not-all-browsers-are-the-same.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>As part of my 3rd party service development plan for my company I make recommendations for external systems that my company should be using for its operations.
+{% include JB/setup %}As part of my 3rd party service development plan for my company I make recommendations for external systems that my company should be using for its operations.
 We don't buy or develop everything internally.
 There are some amazing 3rd party applications.
 A couple notable ones are:

 	Gmail / Google Apps for Your Domain